On this page

 How to pick the right resume font for your needs

 Now that you know some fonts that are ATS-friendly and easy to scan, understand how you can find the right font for your job application needs.
-Choosing the right font for your resume based on the job role, industry, and seniority level involves understanding the cultural and professional nuances of each sector, as well as the impression you want to make on your potential employers.
+Choosing the right font for your resume based on the job role and seniority level involves understanding the cultural and professional nuances of each sector, as well as the impression you want to make on your potential employers.
 Here are some guidelines to help you find the best font for your use.

 Consider the job role and level